Nils-Ritter/Oxenna/README.md

 # Oxenna

-Oxenna is a small hobby operating system for x86_64, written in Rust.
+Oxenna is a small hobby operating system for x86_64, written in x86-Assembly and Rust.

 The project is intended for learning and experimentation with operating-system development, including kernel initialization, memory management, hardware access, interrupts,